xChrisMo/Accenture-V.I./README.md

 ## Description

-Welcome to the Accenture Virtual Internship program hosted on Theforage platform.
-This README provides an overview of my experience and insights gained from completing the internship.
+This is my version of the Accenture Virtual Internship program hosted on Theforage platform.
 The program is designed to simulate real-world projects and challenges faced by professionals at Accenture, one of the world's leading professional services companies.

 ## Program Structure